 Your information will be checked by a member of our short course team in order for your booking to be processed.
 You will receive a confirmation email in due course, at least one month prior to the course date if booking in advance.

 Don’t forget to book onto Clinical Coach Congress, our annual event aimed at veterinary nursing training and student support.
-Open to all Training Practices and clinical coaches throughout the U and is a recognised standardisation event!
+Open to all Training Practices and clinical coaches throughout the UK and is a recognised standardisation event!